Marmon Motor Car Company: Marmon Sixteen

-Innovation

-Marmon became notable for its various pioneering works in automotive manufacturing; for example, it is credited with having introduced the rear-view mirror, as well as pioneering the V16 engine and the use of aluminum in auto manufacturing.
-The historic Marmon Wasp race car of the early 20th century was also a pioneering work of automobile engineering, as it was the world's first car to use a single-seater "monoposto" construction layout.

 Manufacturing Plant

 The original Nordyke & Marmon Plant 1 was at the southwest corner of Kentucky Avenue and West Morris Street.
 Plant 2 was at the southwest corner of Drover and West York Street.
 Plant 3 was a five-story structure measuring 80 x 600 feet parallel to Morris Street (now Eli Lilly & Company Building 314).
 The Marmon assembly plant was built adjacent to the Morris Street property line with Plant 3 behind and parallel to it (also part of the Eli Lilly complex).

 Marmon-Herrington

-While the Marmon Company discontinued auto production, they continued to manufacture components for other auto manufacturers and manufactured trucks.
+While the Marmon Company discontinued auto production, it continued to manufacture components for other auto manufacturers and manufactured trucks.
 When the Great Depression drastically reduced the luxury car market, the Marmon Car Company joined forces with Colonel Arthur Herrington, an ex-military engineer involved in the design of all-wheel drive vehicles.
 The new company was called Marmon-Herrington.

 In the early 1960s, Marmon-Herrington was purchased by the Pritzker family and became a member of an association of companies which eventually adopted the name The Marmon Group.
 In 2007, the Pritzker family sold a major part of the Group to Warren Buffett's firm Berkshire Hathaway.

 For the 1993 Indianapolis 500, to commemorate the 40th anniversary of The Marmon Group of companies, Éric Bachelart drove a tribute to the Marmon Wasp, actually a year old Lola with Buick power, which was uncompetitive and failed to qualify.
 After qualifications ended, the sponsorship was transferred to the car of John Andretti, who was driving for A. J. Foyt Enterprises.
 Andretti started 23rd and briefly led before eventually finishing tenth.